YOUNG OLYMPIC BOARD NETWORK EUROPE (YOBE) NETWORK MEETING IN LIECHTENSTEIN

 Here you will find more important information about the Hotel, Transportation and Registration.

-Please confirm your board member’s participation by February 7, 2026, using this registration form.
+Please confirm your board member’s participation by February 7, 2026, using the registration form.

 Should you have any questions about the YOBE network contact Nina Skyhoj Babore from the Danish NOC.